Religiosity

+suggest differences in the intensity of religiosity.

-In sociology, the concept of religiosity has proven difficult to define.
-The Oxford English Dictionary suggests: "Religiousness; religious feeling or belief. [...]
-Affected or excessive religiousness".
-Different scholars have seen this concept as broadly about religious orientations and degrees of involvement or commitment.
-Religiosity, measured at the levels of individuals or of groups, includes experiential, ritualistic, ideological, intellectual, consequential, creedal, communal, doctrinal, moral, and cultural dimensions.
-Sociologists of religion have observed that an individual's experience, beliefs, sense of belonging, and behavior often are not congruent with their actual religious behavior, since there is much diversity in how one can be religious or not.
-Multiple problems exist in measuring religiosity.
-For instance, measures of variables such as church attendance produce different results when different methods are used - such as traditional surveys vs time-use surveys.
+Scholars attempt to measure religiosity at the levels of individuals or groups, but differ as to what behaviors constitute religiosity.
+Sociologists of religion have observed that an individual's experience, beliefs, sense of belonging, and general behavior often are not congruent with their religious behavior, since there is much diversity in how one can be religious or not.
+Problems arise in measuring religiosity.
+For instance, measures of variables such as church attendance produce different results when different methods are used, such as traditional surveys as opposed to time-use surveys.